earthly/website/blog/_posts/2021-09-30-awk-examples.md

 ```

 And look at that, the first book in the series was the most popular.
 And the last book, Mockingjay was much less popular.
-That isn't a good sign.
+So that isn't a good sign.

 Let me look at another trilogy to see if this gradual decrease in rankings is common or The Hunger Games specific: